Arcu7/personal-website/content/profile/index.md

 - GPA (current): 3.40
 - Projects:
   - **Document Analyzer**: A document analyzer/summarizer utilizing Retrieval-augmented generation, coded using Python and Langchain as the backend with a PyQt GUI
-  - **Local Chat App**: CLI chat app implementing TCP/IP protocol coded entirely using Go with Fyne as the GUI
+  - **Local Chat App**: CLI chat app implementing TCP/IP protocol with WebSocket coded entirely using Go with a Fyne GUI in development

 ### **Narada School**